 Lowering consumption of salt is often easier said than done.
 Especially when it comes to all these processed foods at every corner these days!
 It’s also hard to achieve if you eat a lot of bread!

-Salt is a critical component to making dough that is flavourful and strong.
+Salt is a critical component in making dough that is flavourful and strong.
 Let’s look at some of the fundamentals of salt in bread dough to see what it does and whether we can reduce the amount of salt in bread.

 Salt slows down the activity of yeast in bread dough.
 Yeast cells are semi-permeable which means water flows through the cell membrane.
 Salt diverts water away from the yeast.
 This reduction in water slows the yeast’s ability to conduct its fermentation process.
 In heavily salted doughs the yeast can dehydrate completely meaning the bread does not rise at all.
 Too much salt can prevent normal metabolic functions from performing at all.

 That said, the correct balance of salt in a bread dough helps gas production to be distributed evenly.

 Given the abundant sugars in the dough, without salt, yeast ferments rapidly, and irregularly.
 If salt is not included, the yeast feasts on its closest sugar source.
 This leads to the destruction of the sugars in some areas, and others not touched.